mindoktor/coding-challenge-backend/README.md

 - You can use any boilerplate and tools that you want to but we advice you to keep it simple.
 A clean, robust API is what we're looking for, and we're usually in favor of using all available tools and tricks to get things done.
 - We prefer Docker to run our services, but as long as you have clear instructions on how to run yours you may use whatever you want.

-# Instructions

-- Fork this repo
-- Build a clean and robust API
-- Let us know that you've completed the challenge and how we can test it.

 # Suggested data model